YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 Equation `(* 2b *)` is the usual definition of a list type, which we call a _ground_ list.

 We have seen that the usual definition of the recursive list type can be decomposed into two finer steps: abstraction over self, and then instantiation by self with an additional equation to close the loop.
-This abstract type technique can actually be generalized for any recursive type.
-We show how this helps with typing relational programs.
+This type abstraction technique can be generalized to definie any recursive type, and we now show its application for typing relational programs.

 ## Logic Types